Ephantus7/elearning/README.md

         DB_HOST=your database host
         DB_PORT=your database port
     ```
+   Note: The `SECRET_KEY` variable is used by Django to provide cryptographic signing, and should be kept secret.

+   Run `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'`
+   in a terminal to generate a new secret key.

 7. Run `python manage.py makemigrations`
 8. Run `python manage.py migrate`
 9. Run `python manage.py runserver`